Thought

 Africa, We Cannot Afford to Sleep on AI.
 Here Are 10 Reasons Why.

-Africa has survived colonialism.
+Africa survived colonialism.
 Survived exploitation.
 Survived being written out of every major economic revolution in modern history.
+We cannot afford to let AI be the next one.
+The race is already underway - infrastructure being built, rules being written - mostly without Africa in the room.
+That has to change.

 Powering the Future or Powered out of it?